julie-ng/MCW-Big-data-and-visualization/Whiteboard design session/julie-notes.md

 ## 3- Third party weather data (JSON)

 - Weather forecasts around any airport, and provides forecasts up to 10 days.
+- excerpt forecast for a single day

 ## Amount of Data